PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Experiments

+\textbf{Models and Baselines.} We conduct a comprehensive evaluation of \name on four state-of-the-art MoE models: Mixtral-8x7B \citep{jiang2024mixtralexperts}, Deepseek-MoE \citep{dai2024deepseekmoeultimateexpertspecialization}, Qwen1.5-MoE-A2.7B \citep{qwen_moe}, and Qwen3-MoE-30B-A3B \citep{yang2025qwen3technicalreport}.
+All the experiments are conducted on a cluster with 8 RTX5090 GPUs.
 We follow prior work to evaluate two distinct compression ratios of 25\% and 50\%, reducing the number of experts to 75\% and 50\% of the original count, while keeping the other modules unchanged.
 We compare PuzzleMoE against existing MoE compression methods, including expert dropping methods NAEE \citep{lu2024expertsequalefficientexpert}, STUN \citep{lee2025stunstructuredthenunstructuredpruningscalable} and expert merging methods D2 \citep{gu2025deltadecompressionmoebasedllms}, HC-SMoE \citep{chen2025retrainingfreemergingsparsemoe}, Sub-MoE \citep{li2025submoeefficientmixtureofexpertllms}.
-We also compare with LLM pruning algorithm Wanda \citep{sun2024simpleeffectivepruningapproach}, whose 2:4 semi-structured sparsity is applied exclusively to the experts to ensure a fair comparison \footnote{This is different from the setting in NAEE.
-In NAEE, the Wanda pruning is applied uniformly across all linear modules in the MoE model, which introduces an unfair comparison.
-Specifically, the attention module is more sensitive to pruning than the experts module.}
+We also compare with LLM pruning algorithm Wanda \citep{sun2024simpleeffectivepruningapproach}, whose 2:4 semi-structured sparsity is applied exclusively to the experts to ensure a fair comparison \footnote{This is different from the setting in NAEE, where Wanda is applied uniformly across all linear modules in the MoE model, which introduces an unfair comparison.
+Specifically, the attention module is more sensitive to pruning than the experts module.}.

 \textbf{Benchmarks and Evaluation.} We evaluate the compressed models on language modeling perplexity and zero-shot task performance.
 Language modeling capabilities are assessed on the WikiText-2 \citep{merity2016pointer} with a sequence length of 2048.
 For downstream tasks, we evaluate zero-shot accuracy across seven common benchmarks: ARC-c \citep{allenai:arc}, ARC-e \citep{allenai:arc}, HellaSwag \citep{zellers2019hellaswagmachinereallyfinish}, PIQA \citep{bisk2019piqareasoningphysicalcommonsense}, BoolQ \citep{clark2019boolqexploringsurprisingdifficulty}, Winogrande \citep{sakaguchi2019winograndeadversarialwinogradschema}, and MMLU \citep{hendrycks2021measuringmassivemultitasklanguage}.
 For all experiments, the calibration dataset has 128 samples, each with a sequence length of 2048 drawn from the C4 dataset~\citep{raffel2023exploringlimitstransferlearning}.
 We set the similarity threshold $\tau_{\mathrm{sim}}=0.4$ fixed for all models and tasks, and evaluated 16 different random seeds for expert combination.
 The results in Table \ref{tab:main_results}, Table \ref{tab:gsm8k}, and Table \ref{tab:reasoning} for \name are the average result.
 The detailed results for each seed are shown in Appendix \ref{appendix_detailed_seeds}.